Rear Facing is really important!

 It is not safe, do not use it!

-It has been proven that traveling with children in reverse gear, as late as possible, saves lives.
+It's proven that traveling with children in reverse, as late as possible, saves lives.
 It saves your child's life.

-And there are, unfortunately, parents who have lost their children due to traffic accidents, and who try to warn the world so that they do not suffer like them.
+And there are, unfortunately, parents who have lost their children in traffic accidents, and who are trying to warn the world so that they don't suffer like them.

 Example of this: https://www.facebook.com/Gabrielelvikingo/

-Gabriel became pentaplegic, the result of an internal decapitation.
-He was riding a Pallas and ended up dying shortly after.
+Gabriel became pentaplegic, the result of internal decapitation.
+He was riding a Pallas and died shortly thereafter.

-If you go to Google and search, there are countless cases of children who died or suffered very serious injuries from going to FF too early.
+If you Google it, there are countless cases of children who died or suffered serious injuries from going to FF too early.

 23 were in serious condition and 3 lost their lives.

-If you have any questions, please do not hesitate to contact us through our page HERE .
+If you have any questions, please don't hesitate to contact us!